Skip to content

 December through April offers the driest weather and calmest seas.
 Water temperature stays between 78–84°F year-round.
 June through November is quieter and less expensive, though hurricane season runs officially from June 1 to November 30.
 Many returning visitors prefer late November — shoulder-season rates, warm water, and fewer crowds on Grace Bay.

-Do I need a passport to visit from the US?
+Do I need a passport to visit Turks and Caicos from the US?

 Yes.
 US citizens need a valid passport to enter Turks and Caicos.
 No visa is required for stays of up to 90 days.
 Your passport should be valid for at least six months beyond your travel dates.
 A return or onward ticket is also required at immigration.